 Travel to Tigray, with its 140 cliff churches, dating between the 4th and 11th centuries.
 See the spectacular scenery, shrines, and hermitages of the Sabean and Axumite sites.
 These include the Gheralta region which holds the Yeha Temple Marian Korkor and the Aberha Tsebeha rock churches.
 Whilst here you can also visit a local house to experience the daily life of Tigrayans, who trace their heritage back to the legendary King Menelik.

 Drive to Mekele and fly to Addis Ababa - two hours’ drive and one hour’s flight.
 Return to the luxury Addis Ababa hotel to use a day room, and do some last minute shopping before having a traditional Ethiopian dinner with a dance ceremony.
 Check in for your flight home just before midnight.

-(Prices subject to currency exchange rates and excludes flights.
-Based on a minimum party size.
+(Prices subject to currency exchange rates and exclude flights.
+Based on a minimum party size of 4.
 Single occupancy supplement applies.)